Python for Designers

 Participants in this workshop will learn the basics of writing in Python, a popular and powerful programming language, working in the free and user-friendly application DrawBot for the Macintosh operating system.
 No previous experience with Python is needed.
 You’ll create high-quality vector art, and work with text to explore DrawBot’s advanced typographic features.
 You’ll be able to save your creations as static or moving images (.jpgs and .pngs, animated .gifs and .mp4s), and even export to multipage .pdf files.
-You can treat these files as sketches, using them as starting points for work in other applications, like the Adobe Creative Suite.
-Or, you can refine them further in the DrawBot code editor to develop final products: animations, type specimens, posters, magazines, and books.
+You can treat these files as sketches, using them as starting points for work in other applications.
+Or, you can refine them into finished products in the DrawBot code editor.

 On day 1 of the workshop, we’ll cover Python and DrawBot fundamentals and learn how to draw, color, and transform shapes.
 We’ll learn how to read and manipulate text with code and practice basic typography in DrawBot on day 2.
 Day 3 will be an exploration of more advanced drawing techniques and animation.
 Finally, on day 4, we’ll cover more sophisticated typographic methods, and learn some basic type and motion skills.